 HROTHGAR LAVISHES GIFTS UPON HIS DELIVERER.

+Then straight was ordered that Heorot inside

+With hands be embellished: a host of them gathered,

+Of men and women, who the wassailing-building

+The guest-hall begeared.
+Gold-flashing sparkled

+Webs on the walls then, of wonders a many

+To each of the heroes that look on such objects.

+The beautiful building was broken to pieces

+Which all within with irons was fastened,

+Its hinges torn off: only the roof was

+Whole and uninjured when the horrible creature

+Outlawed for evil off had betaken him,

+Hopeless of living.
+'Tis hard to avoid it

+(Whoever will do it!); but he doubtless must come to

+The place awaiting, as Wyrd hath appointed,

+Soul-bearers, earth-dwellers, earls under heaven,

+Where bound on its bed his body shall slumber

 Heorot is adorned with hands.

-Then straight was ordered that Heorot inside1 With hands be embellished: a host of them gathered, Of men and women, who the wassailing-building The guest-hall begeared.
-Gold-flashing sparkled 5 Webs on the walls then, of wonders a many To each of the heroes that look on such objects.
-The hall is defaced, however.
-The beautiful building was broken to pieces Which all within with irons was fastened, Its hinges torn off: only the roof was 10 Whole and uninjured when the horrible creature Outlawed for evil off had betaken him, Hopeless of living.
-'Tis hard to avoid it [A vague passage of five verses.]
-(Whoever will do it!); but he doubtless must come to2 The place awaiting, as Wyrd hath appointed, 15 Soul-bearers, earth-dwellers, earls under heaven, Where bound on its bed his body shall slumber Hrothgar goes to the banquet.
-When feasting is finished.
-Full was the time then That the son of Healfdene went to the building; The excellent atheling would eat of the banquet.
-Ne'er heard I that people with hero-band larger Bare them better tow'rds their bracelet-bestower.
-The laden-with-glory stooped to the bench then (Their kinsmen-companions in plenty were joyful, Many a cupful quaffing complaisantly), 25 Doughty of spirit in the high-tow'ring palace, Hrothgar's nephew, Hrothulf, is present.
-Hrothgar and Hrothulf.
-Heorot then inside Was filled with friendly ones; falsehood and treachery The Folk-Scyldings now nowise did practise.
-Hrothgar lavishes gifts upon Beowulf.